aarya4774/Gemini-Clone/README.md

 # Gemini-Clone

-Hello, my name is **Aarya Diwan** and this is a demo project for a Google Gemini prototype.
-This project is built using JavaScript, HTML, CSS, Node.js, React.js, and other required technologies.
+Hello, everyone I am **Aarya Diwan** and this is my project of a Google Gemini prototype.
+This project is built using JavaScript, HTML, CSS, Node.js, React.js, and other technologies.

 ## Project Description